squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 ## Supported extensions

-The following [Python Markdown] extensions are supported by Material for MkDocs, and are therefore strongly recommended.
-See the [Extensions] page for a minimal configuration.
+The following extensions are all supported by Material for MkDocs and therefore strongly recommended.
+See the [overview][Extensions] page for a minimal and recommended configuration.

   [Extensions]: index.md

 ### Abbreviations

 [:octicons-workflow-24: Extension][Abbreviations] ·
-[:octicons-tag-24: 1.0.0 – present][Abbreviations added]
+[:octicons-tag-24: 1.0.0 – present][Abbreviations support]

 The [Abbreviations] extension adds the ability to add a small tooltip to an element, by wrapping it with an `abbr` tag.
 Note that only plain text is